 My family has owned and operated a Bikram yoga studio in Boulder, Colorado since 1994.

-One of my favorite things in life is being the father of 8 year old Osiris.
+One of my favorite things in life is being the father of 11-year-old Osiris.

-My yoga studies and explorations, along with an innate calling, have made it clear to me that the purpose of life is spiritual and not material.
+My yoga studies and explorations, along with an innate calling, have made it clear to me that the purpose of life is to develop spiritual awareness, and not to survive or better myself materiallity.
 I don’t have any material goals for my life.
 I’m on a journey of Self-revelation and discovery through yoga, relationships, reflection and inquiry.
 It’s my honor and privilege to share these things in all the work I do.
 Please join me.

 If you have any questions or comments please don’t hesitate to get in touch.